nextflow-io/nextflow/docs/executor/index.rst

 Executors
 *********

-In the Nextflow framework architecture, the `executor` is the component that determines the system where a pipeline process is run and supervises its execution.
+In Nextflow, the `executor` is the component that determines the system where a pipeline process is run and supervises its execution.

 The `executor` provides an abstraction between the pipeline processes and the underlying execution system.
-This allows you to write the pipeline functional logic independently from the actual processing platform.
+This allows you to write the pipeline logic independently from the actual processing platform.

 In other words you can write your pipeline script once and have it running on your computer, a cluster resource manager or the cloud by simply changing the executor definition in the Nextflow configuration file.